Medical Scientist — M.D./Ph.D.

 The Medical Scientist Program is designed to develop a student's independence and competence as an investigative scientist and clinician.
 It provides students with a broad educational base for the practice of medicine and related research.
 The program is administered by the School of Medicine in cooperation with the Faculty of Graduate Studies.

 Students enter this combined degrees course through the graduate program.
 In the first year, students participate in a new and revised, scientifically integrated program that includes biochemistry, molecular biology, physiology, pharmacology, and anatomy.
-While in the first year, students also rotate through the laboratories of selected faculty members.
+Also, during the first year, students rotate through the laboratories of selected faculty members.